Name: Elsie

 income was cream and eggs, and after harvest dad quite often had timothy seed

 to sell.
 He also sold hogs.
-I remember once needing shoes badly,
+I remember once needing shoes badly, and

-and mother sold hens to get shoes.
+mother sold hens to get shoes.
+We

-that outing.
-We had a two seat
+outing.
+We had a two seat carriage, and

-carriage, and dad drove a nice team of horses.
-We took eggs and cream.
-Dad gave us each a nickel to spend before we left home; those days we could get a fairly nice
+nickel to spend before we left home; those days we could get a fairly nice sack

-sack of candy, gum or an ice-cream cone for 5 cents.
+of candy, gum or an ice-cream cone for 5 cents.

 Dad had a

 real attractive bay-colored driving team and nice buggy.
-But the hired hand borrowed it one
+But the hired hand borrowed it one night to

-night to go on a date, and a car without lights ran into them and frightened
+go on a date, and a car without lights ran into them and frightened the team.
+From then on they were too jittery on the

-too jittery on the road, and he sold them.
-His work horses were a big sorrow team also, two older bay
+road, and he sold them.
+His work horses

-and fed them so well they were quite frisky.
-All of us kids at one time or another rode old Rex, the
+kids at one time or another rode old Rex, the pony, to school.

 We kids

-liked playing checkers, dominos and cards.
 We popped corn quite often in winter evenings.
-In summer we had play houses in a big,
+In summer we had play houses in a big, empty

-empty corn crib, and loved playing with dolls.
+corn crib, and loved playing with dolls.

 We fed two

 lambs on a bottle one summer.
-They
+They were

-us over.
-Their names were Bill and
+over.
+Their names were Bill and Willie.

 We had a